 Continue your journey on the A470, options to visit include:-

 Brecon Mountain Railway (Return journey takes 1hr 40min including a 35min stop at Pontsticill).
-The journey takes you through the scenic Brecon Beacons National Park along the full length of the Taf Fechan Reservoir to Dol-y-Gaer.
+The journey takes you through the scenic Bannau Brycheiniog (Brecon Beacons) National Park along the full length of the Taf Fechan Reservoir to Dol-y-Gaer.
 The all-weather observation coaches are pulled by a vintage steam locomotive.
 At Pant station, there is a workshop where old steam locomotives are repaired and a footpath to a picnic area with views of the valley.
 There is also a licenced tearoom and gift shop.
 Free coach and car park at Pant Station.

-Penderyn Brecon Beacons Distillery is situated in the small village of Penderyn, within the Brecon Beacons National Park.
+Penderyn Brecon Beacons Distillery is situated in the small village of Penderyn, within the Bannau Brycheiniog (Brecon Beacons) National Park.
 It produces the finest quality single malt whisky and also a range of Welsh spirits such as Merlyn Liqueur, Brecon Vodka and Brecon Gin.
 Visitors can experience the distilling, bottling process and the history of the whisky making in Wales, including sampling.
 Whisky master-classes are also available.
 Standard tours usually take up to 1hr.
 Group tours of up to 20 guests maximum must be booked in advance.
 Designated coach parking bays are available.

-A good introduction to the Brecon Beacons National Park is to include a visit to the National Park Visitor Centre at Libanus.
+A good introduction to the Bannau Brycheiniog (Brecon Beacons) National Park is to include a visit to the National Park Visitor Centre at Libanus.
 An hour here would give the opportunity for a photo, refreshment stop and a short walk with views of Pen y Fan, the highest peak in South Wales.
 Longer walks are available and information can be found in the shop.
 For those who want a strenuous walk, a 10min drive takes you to the foot of Pen y Fan (starting from Storey Arms) – 7.6 miles (4.7 km) with 530 metres (1,739 ft) of ascent.
+For anyone with limited mobility a Terrain Rider, a specially designed mobility scooter, can be booked.
 There are parking facilities available for coaches.

 Talgarth Mill is a fully restored, 18th century flour mill with bakery, gift shop and the Baker’s Table café serving local seasonal food and drink run by volunteers.
 The café is available for private hire.
 There is a riverside walk and gardens to also enjoy.
 Group tours of more than 20 guests will be split so that each mini group will get a tour whilst the other visits the café.
 Two weeks notice must be given in advance.
 There are no parking facilities but there is a free car park in town which is a 2min walk along the high street with designated coach spaces.